uhub/awesome-swift/README.md

 * [ReactiveCocoa/ReactiveAnimation-MacDemo](https://github.com/ReactiveCocoa/ReactiveAnimation-MacDemo) - OS X demo for ReactiveAnimation
 * [ashfurrow/MBLTDev](https://github.com/ashfurrow/MBLTDev) - Sample code for MBLTDev
 * [DigitalLeaves/PlaceholderTextViewDemo](https://github.com/DigitalLeaves/PlaceholderTextViewDemo) - A IBDesignable subclass of UITextView with a placeholder behaving like a UITextfield
+* [Spots](https://github.com/hyperoslo) - Spots is a view controller framework that makes your setup and future development blazingly fast.